 Following parental requests, each year group produces a termly list of activities, visits and websites that support learning linked to the science themes and the main topic being studied that term (see documents at the bottom of this page).EnglishReading

-Reading: We follow the Oxford Reading Tree scheme from Reception.
+: We follow the Read Write Inc scheme from Reception.
 Children progress through the colour bands until they become a confident and fluent reader.
-They then move on to a colour banded scheme: bronze, silver and gold.
-These books form our school library and encourage the children to become more independent.
+They then move on to our Branfil colour banded scheme: bronze, silver and gold.
+These books form our school library and encourage the children to become more independent with their reading.
 Children in Years 3-6 are encouraged to complete one of our Reading Routes (Alphabet of Authors and Explosion Books); both routes encourage children to read varied texts by a wide range of authors, share these with their classmates and gain rewards as they go.

 We expect children to read at least 5 times a week as we know that reading is key to a child's success.
 Younger children should read for a minimum of 10 minutes, with this time increasing as the children get older.
 As well as reading their school book, we encourage them to read anything; comics, newspapers, non-fiction, fiction and poetry are all important.
 We want them to love reading so it must be made an enjoyable experience.

 All reading should be recorded in the reading record alongside the parent/carer signature and any related comments.
 Children who read at least 5 times in a week are recorded on the Star Reader chart in their classroom and those who do this consistently, every week, are rewarded at the end of the term.

 Y6 children have CGP comprehension books and grammar, punctuation & spelling (GPS) books (purchased after October half-term) which are used alternate weeks for English homework.Phonics and Spelling: